 Tau Lewis (b.
 1993, Toronto, Ontario, Canada) employs arduous methods such as hand sewing, carving, and assemblage to build intricate sculptural portraits and quilts.
 A self-taught artist, her practice is rooted in healing personal, collective, and historical traumas through labour.
 The materiality of Lewis’ work is often informed by her surrounding environment: she constructs out of found, gathered, and recycled materials from Toronto, New York, and outside of her family's home in Negril, Jamaica.
 The transformative act of repurposing these materials recalls practices of resourcefulness in diasporic contexts; upcycling is a recuperative act that reclaims both agency and memory.
 The portraits themselves reference both individuals in Lewis’ community and imagined ancestors.

-Solo booth with Cooper Cole at Frieze New York, 2018
+Solo booth at Frieze New York, 2018